TechLabs-Dortmund/shipping-platform-for-less-developed-countries/README.md

 ```bash
   npm run
 ```

 ## Examples

-You can see a brief overview of how to use the main functionality below
+**Note-To be deleted!**: A brief overview on how to use the main functionalities of your project (does not have to be code) - Adding Picture of main landing page (frontend)?

 ```javascript
 import Component from 'my-project'